 Surrey Bird Club

 The Data Controller for the purposes of the GDPR is the Chairman of the Club.
-This document should be read in conjunction with the Surrey Bird Club Privacy Policy.
+This document should be read in conjunction with the Surrey Bird Club Privacy Policy

 Personal data held by the Club

-Membership Records (Past and Present) These include names, contact addresses, telephone numbers, dates of birth, e-mail addresses and oining and leaving dates.
-The records also show the amount of membership fee paid, how and when paid and whether or not the member has signed the Giftaid Declaration.
+Membership Records (Past and Present) These include names, contact addresses, telephone numbers, dates of birth, e-mail addresses and joining and leaving dates.
+The records also show the amount of membership fee paid, how and when paid, whether communications can be sent electronically and whether or not the member has signed the Giftaid Declaration.
 The membership records are kept by the membership secretary and the personal details of members will only be supplied by the membership secretary:- a) to other committee members for use in connection with the Club's activities

 b) to an organisation sending out any Club publication on behalf of the Club (names and addresses only with the Club requiring that the organisation only use the records as a mailing list and that the records be destroyed once the publication has been sent out)

-c) another member as long as the member whose details are being supplied agrees to those details being supplied
+c) to another member as long as the member whose details are being supplied agrees to those details being supplied

-d) for publication in the Club's Newsletter as long as the member has agreed to such publication
+d) for publication in the Club's Newsletter (name and nearest town only)

-e) to an organisation so that it can hold the member’s name, salutation and e-mail address for the purpose of sending out e-mails to all members for whom the club has e-mail addresses (as at 2018 it is anticipated that this organisation will be Mailchimp and any member can unsubscribe from that mailing list at any time)
+e) to an organisation so that it can hold the member’s name, salutation and e-mail address for the purpose of sending out e-mails to all members for whom the club has e-mail addresses (as at 2018 this organisation will be Mailchimp and any member can unsubscribe from that mailing list at any time)

 f) to the organisation providing the online backup for the membership records

 Records of past members will be retained by the Club for 7 years after the cessation of membership.
-At that time all documentation and information relating to that member will be destroyed or deleted as appropriate.
+At that time all documentation and information relating to that member’s membership record will be destroyed or deleted as appropriate.

 Other Data Records held by the Club